Shardul0x/Shardul0x/README.md

 # 🧠 About Me

-I’m **Shardul Bangale**, a Computer Science Engineering student specializing in **Cybersecurity, IoT, and Applied AI** at **VIIT Pune**.
+I’m a Computer Science Engineering student specializing in **Cybersecurity, IoT, and Applied AI** at **VIIT Pune**.

-My work focuses on building systems that are:
+My work focuses on designing systems that are:

 - secure by architecture,
-- resilient by design,
+- resilient under adversarial pressure,
 - and intelligent through AI.

 I work at the intersection of: